SilasWW/Obsidian/Database/Normalization.md

 	* It must be in 2NF
 	* Must also remove all transitive dependencies
 	* 3NF can be achieved by sticking to the mantra, 'every non-key attribute must depend on the full primary key, and nothing but the full-primary key'

+4. Boyce-Codd NF:
+	* More or less, fictional 🤷